keith-secontrols/QRlabel/README.md

 #### Comments start with a //
 ```
-//Label Template for NVLink2
+// Label Template for Widget label
 // 19mm round labels on A4 sheet
 // Labels-Direct.co.uk SLR19
 ```
 #### Page layout
-Modify these entries to suit your label sheet dimensions and printer.
+These entries are required and may be modified to suit your label sheet dimensions and printer.
 ```
 topleft:7.64,30.78
 pitch:21.0,41.74